tvrzna/emptty/README.md

 If set true, it will not use `.emptty-xauth` file, but the standard `~/.Xauthority` file.
 This allows to handle xauth issues.
 Possible values are "true" or "false".
 Default value is false.

 `ROOTLESS_XORG`
-If set true, Xorg will be started as rootless, if system allows.
+If set true, Xorg will be started as rootless, if system allows and emptty is running in daemon mode.
 Possible values are "true" or "false".
 Default value is false.

 `IDENTIFY_ENVS`
 If set true, environemntal groups are printed to differ Xorg/Wayland/Custom/UserCustom desktops.
 Possible values are "true" or "false".
 Default value is false.